 This makes a difference in how you decide what to do about the risks you have identified.
 If your risk appetite is low, then you will want to mitigate even the lower likelihood or impact risks.
 But if your appetite is high, then this means you are willing to accept some risks that other organizations would want to do something about.

 Controls take time to implement.
 If you accept risks rather than try to mitigate them with controls, then you will need to spend less time on implementing ISO27001 and you will get to certification faster.

-Another word of caution here; the standard requires your management to sign off on the residual risks you have left after you have applied your controls so you’ll need to make sure they agree with your definition of risk appetite.
-I’m definitely not suggesting you set your appetite to “high” if it really isn’t.
+Another word of caution here; the standard requires your management to sign off on the residual risks you have left after you have applied your controls, so you’ll need to make sure they agree with your definition of risk appetite.

 The ISO27001 standard requires you to have a set of policies for information security.
 But it doesn’t say in much detail what should be in those policies.
 The important thing with policies from an auditing viewpoint is that if you say you’re going to do something, you must do it.
 The key concept here is to keep your policies simple to start with so that complying with them is relatively straightforward.
 You can always enhance your policies as part of your improvement activities – after certification.

 Using template documents (such as the ones from our ISO27001 toolkit) will speed up the process whilst ensuring you have all the information you need to be audit ready.

 You will need to have carried out at least one management review before you can become certified so you may as well get them started early.
 This will get the reviews established within your organization and highlight areas that still need to be completed so it’s worthwhile.
 It’s also one less thing to worry about as the certification audit gets nearer.
 If you have time for more than one management review (recommended) before the Stage Two audit then all the better, and make sure it covers the required agenda items too.